benslern/CSE701_Final_Project/README.md

 `bool isNeg;`

-That class invariant of this variable is that it is true if and only if the bigint is negative.
+The class invariant of this variable is that it is true if and only if the bigint is negative.
+The class also contains the declarations of several operator overloads that need to be friends of the bigint class.
+These operators must be friends because the algorithms they implement need direct access to the bigint private members.
+These operators are,

+* <<
+* ==
+* <
+* - Unary
+* +
+* - Binary
+* *

 ## Constructors

 The bigint class has three constructors.
 The default constructor, the int64_t constructor, and the std::string constructor.